Bonim (Kindergarten & 1st Grade)

-Rachel is thrilled to be starting her 25th year teaching Hebrew (Bet-4th Grade) at Temple Sholom.
-She enjoys working with students as they begin their formal Hebrew learning, and loves to make learning fun!
-When not teaching Hebrew School, Rachel teaches a combined Pre-K/Kindergarten class here at the synagogue.
-Over the summer, she works as a Program Supervisor at Camp Pegasus, a camp for kids with social skill needs.
+Rachel is thrilled to be starting her 26th year teaching Hebrew (Bet-4th Grade) at Temple Sholom.
+She enjoys working with students as they begin their formal Hebrew learning and loves to make learning fun!
+When not teaching Hebrew School, Rachel teaches Pre-K here at the synagogue.
+She is also a consultant for Pampered Chef.
+Over the summer, Rachel works as a Program Supervisor at Camp Pegasus, a therapeutic day camp for kids with social skill needs.
 Rachel grew up at Temple Sholom and is proud to say that her children have done the same.
 She lives in Broomall with her husband, Chas, and her three kids, Aaron, Brendon, and Julia.

 Susan is the former Director of Education at Congregation Beth Or in Maple Glen PA.
 Now retired and living in New York City near her children and grandchildren, she continues to be active in Jewish education, tutoring wonderful Temple Sholom students for the past six years and teaching adult education locally.
 A life-long learner and teacher, she continues to motivate and celebrate with her family, and her students.

 Rimon Noar (7th & 8th Grade)